 - Gently squeeze out any excess water and let it dry on a mesh surface (I use washable hamper bags suspended over my tub).

-Then it’s on to processing the fiber just the way Judith MacKenzie teaches in Spinning Luxury Fibers.
+Then it’s on to processing and spinning the fiber, which I do just the way Judith MacKenzie teaches in Spinning Luxury Fibers.

 Featured Image: These baby alpacas won’t sit still for a bath!
 Learn to wash their fiber after shearing.
 Posted September 17, 2015.
 Updated.
 August 27, 2017.